 “The richness of forming relationships with co-workers and villagers has changed me forever looking out on the world with different eyes, celebrating the awesome faith of the poor and embracing the present moment and the person you meet, be that a casual or formal encounter.”S. Kris S., ASC

-They started studying and preparing for religious life in Korea where we had already established a formation center for women.
-They made first vows in 2020 and have since returned to Vietnam for ministry and further study.
+Beginning in 2005, they started studying and preparing for religious life in Korea where we had already established a formation center for women.
+They returned to Vietnam in 2019, made first vows in 2020 and are doing ministry and further studies now in their home country.

 In 1961, Pope John XXIII appealed for missionaries and lay volunteers around the world to help the church in Latin America.
 We heard the call and went to Bolivia.